 Student learning.
 What students actually learn is a big unanswered question in higher education.
 The various assessments of college student learning are controversial, few colleges use them and very few of the ones that do release the results publicly.
 In addition, we have not been able to find good data on basic indicators of academic rigor, such as the number of pages of writing or reading required per assignment.

 Geographical cost of living adjustments.
 Some colleges in low-wage, low-living-cost areas, such as parts of the south and midwest, may get lower rankings because we have not adjusted the earnings data for the cost of living.
-While there are some factors in our rankings that lessen the impact of any geographic wage differential — including the College Scorecard employment data, student loan default rate, and debt repayment rate — we hope to address this issue more thoroughly in future rankings.
+While there are some factors in our rankings that lessen the impact of any geographic wage differential — including the College Scorecard employment data, student loan default rate, debt repayment rate — we recognize this is still a weakness.
 We note, though, that we also do not conduct any cost of living adjustments in our net price of a degree calculation, and colleges in the south and west often score well here.

 Out-of-state public college tuition.
-Many students are interested in attending public colleges out of state.
-Colleges charge higher prices to out-of-state students, and we haven’t developed a strong cost and value comparison for those cases.
+Colleges charge higher prices to out-of-state students.
 Out-of-state students can still use our rankings to assess public colleges on their educational quality and alumni outcomes, but the affordability metrics — specifically net price and average borrowing levels — likely will not apply.

 Net prices.
 Money’s estimated net price of a degree is likely to be higher than the average price actually paid by most families at that institution.
 It is crucial to understand that while the Money net price estimate is based on the average price charged by the college, you and your family will pay less than that if your student receives any federal, state or private scholarships.
 We do not include that aid in our estimate, because it’s money that you can take to any college.
 In addition, our net price is based on the average student’s time-to-degree.
 If you finish in four years, that likely will reduce your cost.

 Former Money senior writer Kim Clark was instrumental in developing our methodology and rankings.
 Mark Schneider, now the director of the Institute of Education Sciences, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at the Institute of Education Sciences, consulted with Money on the creation of these rankings in 2014 when they were at the American Institutes for Research.
-Cameron Smither, now at the American Association of State Colleges & Universities, also influenced Money’s rankings while he worked at AIR.
+Cameron Smither also influenced Money’s rankings while he worked at AIR.

-Money is thankful to several higher education experts whose insights in recent years helped us make decisions on what data to use and how to weigh it.
+Money is thankful to several higher education experts whose insights every year help us make decisions on what data to use and how to weigh it.

 The Money editorial staff is solely responsible for the final ranking decisions.